dotnet/docs/docs/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern.md

 **Figure 8-5**.
 Checking the state of the "Failing" ASP.NET middleware – In this case, disabled.

-At this point, the Basket microservice responds with status code 500 whenever your call invokes it.
+At this point, the Basket microservice responds with status code 500 whenever you call/invoke it.

 Once the middleware is running, you can try making an order from the MVC web application.
 Because the requests fail, the circuit will open.